A small detached house built on the property of another house

 After we’ve worked through the technical requirements and have had a chance to listen and incorporate your feedback we’ll present the updated laneway homes program to Council.
 Once we’ve obtained their approval, residents will be able to begin the process of building a laneway home.

 Yes!
 Your feedback is an important part of our process.
-We are hosting opportunities for you to learn about our proposals and provide input throughout 2022—including a public survey on your preferences for laneway homes scheduled to launch in February 2022 (subject to Council approval).
+We will be hosting opportunities for you to learn about our proposals and provide input throughout 2022.
+Visit burnaby.ca/housingchoices to learn more.

 If you would like to receive updates on laneway homes in Burnaby, please join our mailing list below.